 • If we represent the term number by n, how can we represent the previous term number?

-Student 3: In each term, there are always 3 branches.
-One branch that has the same number of squares as the term number, and two others that have 1 square less than the term number.
-To determine the number of squares, I add these 3 numbers.
+Student 3: "Each term has three branches.
+One branch has the same number of squares as the term number and the two others branches have one less square than the term number.
+To determine the total number of squares, I add these three numbers together."

-• How would you explain this pattern rule to me in a more concise way?
+• Can you explain your pattern rule in another way?

-Teachers then prompt students to check the validity of their equation.
-To validate the equations, a table of values is used.
+Teachers then prompt students to check the validity of their pattern rule.
+To validate the rules, a table of values is used.

 • According to your rule, if n takes a value of 4, what is the corresponding value of s?